Sophie Rundle: Screen

 Rundle started her career in the British horror comedy film Small Town Folk in 2007 opposite Warwick Davis.
-Later in 2012, she starred in the ITV four-part television miniseries period drama, Titanic, created by producer Nigel Stafford-Clark and written by Julian Fellowes, which is based on the sinking of the RMS Titanic.
+In 2012, she starred in the ITV four-part television miniseries period drama, Titanic, created by producer Nigel Stafford-Clark and written by Julian Fellowes, which is based on the sinking of the RMS Titanic.
 Later that year, she guest-starred as Labia in the British/American television sitcom Episodes opposite Matt LeBlanc and Stephen Mangan, which aired on Showtime and BBC Two.

 Also in 2012, Rundle appeared in Great Expectations directed by Mike Newell.
 The film premiered at the 2012 Toronto International Film Festival and was released in the UK on 30 November 2012.

 Rundle also played Sefa in the two-part episode Arthur's Bane of the final season of the BBC TV series Merlin.

-She played a lead role in the ITV mystery drama series The Bletchley Circle, about four women who investigate a series of murders, and ended on 27 January 2014.
-On the series' cancellation, Rundle stated:
+She played a lead role in the ITV mystery drama series The Bletchley Circle, about four women who investigate a series of murders, which ended on 27 January 2014.

 She also appears as Ada Shelby in the BBC Two period crime drama series Peaky Blinders, based on the memoirs of the Shelby family, whose many brothers, sisters, and relatives make up the fiercest gang of all in interwar Birmingham.
 On mastering the Brummie accent during production, Rundle said that she and the rest of the cast had struggled with it at first because it is not heard much on television, but managed to master the accent after a set visit in Birmingham.
-Also, in an interview with Radio Times, in regards to her casting in the series, Rundle stated:

 Rundle played the lead role of Fiona Griffiths, a young detective constable in the Sky Living two-part crime series Talking to the Dead, based on the eponymous novel by Harry Bingham.
 It was adapted by Golden Globe Award-nominee Gwyneth Hughes.
 On playing Fiona Griffiths, Rundle did some research on Cotard's Syndrome to portray Griffiths accurately.
-She agrees that her character in the series is a little "loopy": "Well, yes.
-Part of the mystery of the show is trying to work out what is going on with her.
-You know that there is a history of trauma there and you are trying to figure that out.
-It is being fed to you in little bits.
-She has a history of mental health issues too, which gives her an affinity with the dead."